Netruk44/repo-search/readme.md

   <output trimmed for brevity>
 100%|██████████████████████████████| 425/425 [02:17<00:00,  3.09it/s]

-$ repo_search query borg "Code implementing file chunking and deduplication." --model_type openai
+$ repo_search query borg "Code implementing file chunking and deduplication."
   <output trimmed for brevity>
 100%|██████████████████████████████| 425/425 [00:00<00:00, 3524.80it/s]